wordbit/wordbit/content/posts/beware-the-ides-of-march.md

 title = "Beware the AIs of March"

 +++
+It’s the great AI oil rush and the finite resource is all our digital data.
+But will anybody bother to learn how to write and keep generating new data?
+What happens when we run out?
+Will the AI become recursive, eventually cannibalizing itself.
+Or will it evolve?

 I'm beginning to feel increasingly uneasy at the rapid pace of AI development, while at the same time finding it incredible useful.

 * Maybe open with the banks collapsing and other such "ides"?
 But AI is more significant and important